sasjs/server/README.md

 # A comma separated string that defines the available runTimes.
 # Priority is given to the runtime that comes first in the string.
-# Possible options at the moment are sas and js
+# Possible options at the moment are sas, js, py and r

 # This string sets the priority of the available analytic runtimes
 # Valid runtimes are SAS (sas), JavaScript (js), Python (py) and R (r)